SE450: Homework [41/41] ![]() ![]() ![]() |

 Also write an equals

-method for Flight
+method for Flight.
+A Flight is

 equal to another if they have the same Airline and Flight number